 Mechanical shock testing has been done on one DMD, and was conducted at ESTEC's facility in Noordwijk, the Netherlands.
-Shock test condition B of the MIL-STD-883f Method 2002 was applied on one DMD during shock testing.
+Shock test condition B of the MIL-STD-883f Method 2002 was applied on one DMD during Proc. of SPIE Vol. 10565 1056521-6 shock testing.
 It consists of a shock with a peak acceleration of 1500g and pulse duration equal to 0.5ms, 5 times on each axis.
 The device is fixed on a mass which is dropped in free fall against a stopper.
 A control accelerometer is fixed on the support and the acceleration profile during the shock is monitored.
-A special frame was manufactured to hold the DMD during the test and a double sided tape was used as interface between the aluminium support and the ceramic package of the device which is very brittle.
 The shock testing resulted in no visual effects that could be seen on the tested vehicles.
-The optical characterizations have been performed at LAM's facility in Marseille in France.
-After recording all data, we used the analysis procedure described in paragraph 3 for extracting the number and the locations of affected mirrors (blocked, lossy, weak).
-The results for the reference measurement at +20°C (before shocks) are presented in Fig. 10 first row in three graphs showing the number and the locations of affected mirrors with 0 blocked, 3 lossy and 7 weak mirrors.
-The results after shocks, at -40°C, are shown in Fig. 10 second row with 0 blocked, 3 lossy and 6 weak mirrors.
+The optical characterizations have been performed at LAM's facility.
+The results for the reference measurement at +20°C (before shocks) are 0 blocked, 3 lossy and 7 weak mirrors.
+The results after shocks, at -40°C, are 0 blocked, 3 lossy and 6 weak mirrors.
+No blocked mirror and three lossy mirrors have been observed before and after shocks (at -40°C after shocks), at the same locations.
+Other affected mirrors are weak mirrors and their number is very low, with no increase after the test.
+This shows that space conditions did not degrade the device performances, within this shock test conditions.